Best 4am bars in Chicago

 A construction theme dominates this Rogers Park gay bar, where a grab bag of dudes cram the dance floor on weekend nights.
 Head downstairs to the Hole if you want to get sweaty in close quarters or slip outside to the patio if you need a chance to cool down.

 Located within walking distance of the Western Blue Line stop, Remedy Bar is a fairly recent addition to the neighborhood and one of the only 4am bars in the area.
-Anyone in Bucktown who doesn't want to dive into Wicker Park in the wee hours is probably heading here, so expect a crowd if you're showing up late.
+Anyone in Bucktown who doesn't want to dive into crowded Wicker Park bars after 2am is probably heading here, so expect a crowd if you're showing up late.

 As soon as you walk into this place it’s obvious that everyone has had enough drinks to consider you their best friend—and they know every single lyric to every single song.
 The first floor caters to the hip-hop and Top 40 crowd, while the lower level gives you sing-a-long ’80s rock.
 If you can maneuver your way through the late-night dancing crowd, you’ll agree: This place always delivers a good time.

 Whether it’s lunchtime or late at night, this steak-and-a-beer standby captures a classic Chicago feel in a far more subtle manner than most.
 It could be the bartender with his slick vest and tie or the towering walls of signed photos from satisfied Chicago sports and entertainment celebs.
-But we like to think that classic-ness is mainly due to the straight-talking clientele who like their whiskey on the rocks and their ties loose.
+With few late-night options in the Loop, you'll find plenty of drunk tourists and business travelers knocking back drinks here in the evening.

 In one corner of this subterranean sports bar, you’ll find frat boys flirting with the bartenders.
 In another, you’ll see an entire accounting department downing beers and watching various games on the 50 screens.
 And somewhere, there’s a table of Northwestern med students—but they’re just trying to relax, so leave the questions about your gallbladder for your doctor.

 This freak-friendly dance destination in Lakeview built its reputation back in the mid-’80s with a mix of German new-wave music, art installations and even drag shows.
 These days, it’s still quirky, blending modern electro with retro, with nights devoted to Madonna, Björk, Depeche Mode and Robyn.
 Goths and gays are extra welcome, but the scene here is made up of almost everyone.
-Thursday night's Stardust is a major locus of creativity in nightlife, with a rotating lineup of specialized parties.
+Thursday night's A Queer Pride series is a major locus of creativity in nightlife, with a rotating lineup of specialized parties.

 In its past life as Hiawatha (a.k.a.
 Pizza Lounge), the only thing you’d pick up here was a six-pack of cheap beer to lug next door for a chicken dinner at Feed.
 Now, the 100-year-old dive has transformed into a slick little enclave for the late-night crowd to scope each other out and suck down the last liquor of the night to the tune of the DJ’s all-rock repertoire.